ZITOUNIMED/z-sqlite/README.md

 $ npm link <br/>

 ### Use the library in angular ionic app.
-Before using the library in your angular ionic app you need to link it to your app.<br/>
+Before using the library in your angular ionic app you need to link it to your ionic angular project.<br/>
 $ cd my-ionic-angular-app <br/>
 $ npm link z-sqlite <br/>